Swordfish-Security/docker_cicd/README.md

 * Small Python script to combine all tools output in json and make a simple HTML report

 The pack comes in three flavours:
-1. GitLab CI/CD configuration YAML
+**GitLab CI/CD configuration YAML**
+You can import the YAML file into your test project, download sample Dockerfile and try the integration process.

-2. sh-script to install and run all tools on a dedicated host (VM or whatever you like) 2.1.
-Make sure you have Docker installed and current user is in docker group
+**sh-script to install and run all tools on a dedicated host (VM or whatever you like)** First, make sure you have Docker installed and current user is in docker group
 ```
 $ sudo apt-get install -y docker.io
 $ sudo usermod -a -G docker $(whoami)
 ```
   Then reconnect the terminal session.

-3. Dockerfile to build a Docker container with all the tools
+**Dockerfile to build a Docker container with all the tools**

   Input includes a Dockerfile and the name of the image to scan Output is results.html report, containing all findings from all 3 tools